 Groupthink can also occur when one member of the group dominates the decision-making process, thus leading others to follow in their footsteps.
 It is a similar phenomenon to the Bandwagon Effect.

 Focus groups are ideal when you want to gain multiple perspectives in an interactive group setting.
 But, one of the things that can happen in focus groups is “groupthink.”
 The first person starts off on a tangent and then the entire room goes along with that first opinion.

-- Devil's advocates – if the group is all agreeing a bit too quickly and easily, throw in a few ‘opposite’ ideas, otherwise known as devil's advocates.
+If the group is all agreeing a bit too quickly and easily, throw in a few ‘opposite’ ideas, otherwise known as devil's advocates.

-- Challenge the group leader – subtly undermine the alpha character in the group in order to give others more chance of having their say, therefore limiting groupthink.
+Subtly undermine the alpha character in the group in order to give others more chance of having their say, therefore limiting groupthink.

-- Get personal – ask group members how the groupthink opinions will impact on the personally and directly help them take a more individual approach to the subject matter.
+Ask group members how the groupthink opinions will impact on the personally and directly help them take a more individual approach to the subject matter.